-5 min. to read.
+4 min. to read.

 This is most often a celebratory text.
-We note Jesus ability to heal.
+We note Jesus’ ability to heal.
 We compare Jesus’ compassion with the crowd’s desire to silence the loud beggar.
 We think about the joy Bartimaeus must have felt having his request answered.
 But this is Lent.
 Lent is a time of reflection, allowing us to let go of the distractions and attachments that impede our spiritual growth.
 What does this passage suggest we might let go of?

 The second angle I see is the example of Bartimaeus.
 He did something difficult.
 An opportunity arose for him to get what he needed, but he had to make a scene to get it.
 He had to push past the social pressure of those around him who wanted him to take up less space.
 He had to ignore the whispers of people looking down on him with pity disguised as compassion.
 He had to shout and interrupt the proceedings.
-I imagine that took enormous courage.
+That took enormous courage.

-Perhaps the Lenten invitation of this text is to release our attachment to worrying about what others think of us.
-Bartimaeus was desperate for an encounter with Jesus.
-And it wasn’t even for the kind of spiritual reasons that we applaud!
+Perhaps the Lenten invitation of this text is to release our attachment to what others think of us.
+Bartimaeus was desperate for an encounter with Jesus—and it wasn’t even for the kind of spiritual reasons that we applaud!
 He wasn’t asking for spiritual maturity or salvation.
 He was asking to be healed for blindness.
 He had a profound need and was desperate for help.
 He was willing for others to look down on him if it could get him in front of Jesus.